Fast Core Pricing for Rich Advertising Auctions: Introduction

-However, to be truly practical for large frequent auctions like online advertising, an auction must be (1)~\emph{highly computationally efficient}, (2)~\emph{simple} enough to be implemented, and (3)~\emph{combinatorially structured} to be generalizable for different economic objectives.
+To be truly practical for large frequent auctions like sponsored search ad auction, an auction must be (i)~{highly computationally efficient}, (ii)~{simple enough for implementation purposes}, and (iii)~{extendable to different economic objectives}.
 As core-selecting auctions output optimal-welfare allocations, the computation associated with finding such allocations is unavoidable.
-Moreover, in practice and in particular for the application of sale of ad-space, the combinatorial problem is typically structured so that it is possible to compute welfare-optimal (or near-optimal) allocations quickly for realistic preferences.
-In fact, as we elaborate more later in the experimental section, bidding languages commonly used in practice for sponsored ad space express preferences for which one can compute (near) optimal outcomes.
-The main issue we tackle in this paper is the additional difficulty of computing bidder-optimal core payments, given a satisfactory solution to the welfare optimization problem.
+However, in practice and in particular for the application of sale of ad-space, the problem is typically structured so that it is possible to compute welfare-optimal (or near-optimal) allocations quickly for realistic preferences.
+In fact, as we elaborate more later, bidding languages commonly used in practice for sponsored ad space express preferences for which one can compute (near) optimal outcomes.
+The main issue we tackle in this paper is the additional difficulty of computing bidder-optimal core payments, given a a satisfactory solution to the welfare optimization problem.

-To make this separation clear, we follow the core auction literature and assume oracle access to a welfare optimization algorithm.
-We note that such an oracle should handle not only subsets of the original valuation profile, but also \emph{truncations} in which each bidder's value for each bundle is shifted by an additive offset.
-It is important to mention that while this oracle might be as computationally tractable as the welfare-optimization oracle on the original valuation profile, such as in ad auctions with simple bidding languages (see Section~\ref{sec:experiment}), they can potentially impose further computational challenges.
-Nevertheless, this form of welfare optimization is common in the core auction literature~\cite{ausubel2002ascending,day2012quadratic}, and can be viewed as bidding strategies that target a certain amount of utility~\cite{darrell2013utility}.
-Prior work on core payments assumes access to such an oracle and computes core outcomes using either heuristics~\cite{day2008core,day2007fair,erdil2010new,bunz2015faster} or computationally intensive convex programming methods~\cite{day2012quadratic,day2007fair}.
+To make this separation clear, we assume oracle access to a slightly more general version of the welfare optimization algorithm.
+This oracle can handle \emph{truncations} of reported bids, in which each bidder's bid for each bundle is shifted by the same additive offset (for more details see Definition~\ref{def:win-det}).
+Notice that while this oracle might be as computationally tractable as the vanilla welfare-optimization oracle -- which is indeed the case for ad auctions with simple bidding languages; see Section~\ref{sec:experiment}-- they can potentially impose further computational challenges.
+Nevertheless, this form of oracle is common in the core auction literature~\citep{ausubel2002ascending}.
+Prior work on core computation assume access to such an oracle and compute core outcomes using either heuristics or computationally intensive convex programming/linear programming methods~\citep{day2008core,day2007fair,erdil2010new,bunz2015faster}.